 - Texture - EIR (Modin) vs. Embossed (SUPERCore) - the Modin Collection offers embossed-in-register texture which means that the texture of each plank matches the pattern you see on that plank.
 This results in a much more realistic look and feel, and, from a standing position, can easily fool even experts into thinking that they’re looking at a real wood floor.
 Embossed texture, featured on SUPERCore's products, is just a generic stamp of wood texture that does not match the print on the plank.

 - Underlayment - IXPE (Modin) vs. EVA (SUPERCore) - EVA is old technology that's been around for decades.
 IXPE is the latest innovation and it outperforms EVA in sound muffling and absorption.

-- Scratch resistance - Ceramic Bead (Modin) vs. Aluminum Oxide (SUPERCore)
+- Scratch resistance - Aluminum Oxide (Modin) vs. Aluminum Oxide (SUPERCore)

 - Stairs - Nosing, Risers, Treads (Modin) vs. Nosing (SUPERCore) - SUPERCore does not offer all of the trim pieces that you'll need to complete an installation on stairs.